Workshops

 A current challenge for instructors and students alike is the question of boundaries in the classroom.
 A recent article in the Chronicle of Higher Education (featuring the experiences of UCSC instructors and administrators) points to the pandemic as a pivotal moment during which faculty were encouraged to build unprecedented levels of flexibility into their classes.
 However, the gradual transition to a more structured post-pandemic reality has resulted in differing expectations.
 While many faculty are eager to reintroduce some of the boundaries they put on hiatus during the pandemic, some students struggle to adjust to new standards.

-The Teaching & Learning Center partnered with Student Conduct to launch a new workshop during the Fall 2023 New Faculty Teaching Academy on the challenges of setting and maintaining supportive boundaries in the classroom.
+The Teaching & Learning Center partnered with the Office of Student Conduct and Conflict Education to launch a this workshop on the challenges of setting and maintaining supportive boundaries in the classroom.
 Covered topics included the importance of communicating boundaries from the start of the quarter; the role of transparency in securing student buy-in; awareness of the ways faculty positionality may impact students’ perception of certain boundaries as negotiable; and approaches to complex boundary-related issues that may arise within (or beyond) the classroom.
 A version of this workshop is available to academic departments.

 Designing Courses & Assignments